Collider-Group/matterbridge/README.md

 To deploy to the docker repo use `gcloud builds submit --tag gcr.io/colliderbot/matterbridge`

-On our `ColliderBot-Relay` service you'll need to SSH into the machine, `docker pull gcr.io/colliderbot/matterbridge`
+On our `ColliderBot-Relay` service you'll need to restart the VM to pull the updated image.
+Login to Google Cloud, go to `Compute Engine -> VM Instances`, select the 3-dot menu button next to `collider-bot-relay-0` and click restart.

-and restart the service with the new image

 ## To run locally
 Make sure go is installed locally (Currently using `go1.16.6 darwin/amd64`)